apache/pulsar-site/docs/concepts-cluster-level-failover.md

 * Network failure

-   internet connection is lost.
+   Internet connection is lost.

 * Power failure

-   shutdown time of a primary cluster exceeds time limits.
+   Shutdown time of a primary cluster exceeds time limits.

 * Service error

-   errors occur on a primary cluster (for example, the primary cluster does not function because of time limits).
+   Errors occur on a primary cluster (for example, the primary cluster does not function because of time limits).

 * Crashed storage space

-   the primary cluster does not have enough storage space, but the corresponding storage space on the backup server functions normally.
+   The primary cluster does not have enough storage space, but the corresponding storage space on the backup server functions normally.

 </TabItem>
 <TabItem value="Controlled cluster-level failover">